allainmoyo/GraduationWork/playbooks/roles/deploy_jar/README.md

 Role Name
 =========

-This deplys latest artifact from Nexus repository to QA and CI environment
+Deploys latest artifact version from Nexus repository to QA and CI environment

 Requirements
 ------------